Guidelines for the Dissertation in Practice - Educational Leadership and Policy Program

 - It can be structured as an exploration of an aspect of educational leadership and/or policy (e.g., identities, leadership practices, organizational behaviour, etc.), using quantitative, and/or qualitative research methodologies.

-- It can combine a systematic review of evidence and the development or design of a new educational program, intervention, or strategy.
+- It can be the development or design of a new educational program, intervention, or strategy.
+The design should be evidence-based, grounded in a review of prior literature and/or a pilot program.

 - It can be a discrete research project that seeks to answer a specific question by drawing on data that is generated by the student’s organization of employment or a related organization (for example, secondary analysis of data, evaluation studies, etc).